sepidnes/laughing-octo-waffle/08_Evaluating_RAG_With_Ragas/README.md

 ## Ship 🚢

 The completed notebook!
 I used semantic chunking by llama-index and compared results: https://github.com/sepidnes/AIE6/blob/main/08_Evaluating_RAG_With_Ragas/valuating_RAG_with_RAGA_Semantic_Chunking.ipynb
+Walkthrough loom:  The Link to Semantic chunking using Llama Index Library in my README.

 <details>